Kagethelephant/dotfiles/vim_controls.md

 # VIM COMMANDS

+## ACCESSABILTY
+- `:set wrap!` will toggle wrap

 ## SELECT
 - `V` to select lines
 - `(ctrl+v)` to select blocks "this is a test for git"

 ## MODIFICATION
+- `gc` will toggle comment but im not sure what plugin is doing this
+- `gcc` will do the same thing on cursor
 - `(ctrl + shift + u)` will let you enter unicode characters like this silly little guy §
 - `(shft + U)` will UNDO and
 - `(ctrl + r)` will REDO